All Episodes

 Because this story actually jumped off when Chase was hosting.

-So on Sunday's show, on the 13th, there was news breaking of this potential assassin.
+So on Sunday's show on the 13th, there was news breaking of this potential assassin.

 chase geiser

-This was a story that broke on the New York Post.
+Sheriff says this was a story that broke on the New York Post.

 Drew Hernandez did a great job of breaking this on Twitter as well, which is where it first came to our attention.

-With the rally where 20 people had to seek medical care sitting right behind Trump on stage for what appeared to be some sort of a chemical attack or a laser attack, basically blinding several of them, some of them severely, some of them even perhaps permanently.
+Now, the only thing that bothers me about this headline, of course, is that I think this was actually the fourth attempt, at least the fourth attempt, because everyone seems to forget about what happened in Tucson with the rally where 20 people had to seek medical care sitting right behind Trump on stage for what appeared to be some sort of a chemical attack or a laser attack, basically blinding several of them, some of them severely, some of them even perhaps permanently.

-Trump, fortunately, was not affected, but it does seem like there was some sort of specific attempt to harm the president at the Tucson rally, which I think counted as the third.
+Trump fortunately was not affected, but it does seem like there was some sort of specific attempt to harm the president at the Tucson rally, which I think counted as the third.

 But now we have this fourth attempt, or what the officials are going to refer to as the third attempt outside of Coachella.

-I'm told, based on some of the reports that I see, we're waiting for more details to come in, as the story, of course, just broke today, that this person had a high-capacity magazine, which, of course, would be illegal in the state of California.
+I'm told, based on some of the reports that I see, we're waiting for more details to come in as the story, of course, just broke today, that this person had a high-capacity magazine, which, of course, would be illegal in the state of California.

 I lived in California for several years.